kamilwojcik/cfluxim/README.md

 You may run one of the scripts to compile a single module or test, or:
 - to compile all components at once, run `compileAllComponents.sh`
-- to compile all tests at once, run `tests/compileAllTests.sh`
+- to compile all tests at once, enter `test` directory and run `compileAllTests.sh`

 # License